A-Basin – the abbreviation for Arapahoe Basin, sometimes also referred to as just "The Basin."

 Admin Lot – the parking lot surrounded by flag poles adjacent to the Season Pass office, Guest Services, and the A-frame cafeteria building in the base area.
 This lot allows for drop-off service as well as some of our handicap parking – our Early Riser lot also has handicap accessible parking.
 Often on weekends and holidays, this lot is a pay parking lot.

-Arapahoe Sports – Arapahoe Basin's retail store located on the first floor of the A-Frame cafeteria building.
-It has a sister outlet known as Black Mountain Sports found in Black Mountain Lodge.
+Arapahoe Sports – Arapahoe Basin's retail store located on the first floor of the A-Frame.

 The Beach – the prime parking located on the south edge of the Early Riser parking lot that spans the ski slopes from the Pallavicini lift to the Black Mountain Express lift.
-A hot spot for tail gate parties and get-togethers.
-The Early Riser lot opens in the morning at 6:00am at the earliest.
+A hot spot for tailgate parties, family barbecues and quick access to the slopes.
+The Early Riser lot opens in the morning at 7:00 a.m., sometimes earlier.
 Beach parking is available on a first come, first serve basis.
 For select spots that come with their own picnic table, contact 1-888-ARAPAHOE for prices and reservations.

 BML – the abbreviation for our mid-mountain restaurant Black Mountain Lodge.
 This dining facility provides Bistro style entrees, soups, and salads.
 Non-skiers can take the Black Mountain Express lift up on a foot passenger lift ticket, hang out, enjoy the views of the East Wall, the Treeline Terrain Park and ride the lift back down.